 The 18-month clinical-based internship curriculum provides students with a comprehensive body of knowledge and a clinical education that includes instruction and experience in a variety of abdominal, obstetrical, gynecological, superficial parts exams and procedures, and an introduction to neurosonology and peripheral vascular imaging.
+A Certificate of Achievement is awarded after successfully completing the 47 credit hour curriculum.
 Graduates are eligible to take national certification examinations in Sonography Principles and Instrumentation (SPI), Abdomen, and OB-GYN specialties.

 Summer 1 and Orientation